-You can and should exclude from recording any information that could appear in your web pages that you or your users would deem too sensitive to store.
+You can and should exclude from capturing any information that could appear in your web pages or apps that you or your users would deem too sensitive to store.
 Please keep in mind as you review the security information below that the most effective way to minimize security exposure is to avoid storing unnecessarily sensitive data in the first place.
 You can read more about this philosophy in the Acceptable Use Policy.

 FullStory production data is processed and stored within world-renowned data centers, which use state-of-the-art multilayer access, alerting, and auditing measures, including

 - vehicle access barriers

 - custom-designed electronic access cards

 - biometric checks

 - continuous external and internal security camera surveillance

 All servers that run FullStory software in production are recent, continuously patched Linux systems.
 Additional hosted services that we utilize, such as Google Cloud Storage, are comprehensively hardened Google infrastructure-as-a-service (IaaS) platforms.

 Our web servers encrypt data in transit using the strongest grade of HTTPS security (TLS 1.3) so that requests are protected from eavesdroppers and man-in-the-middle attacks.
 Our SSL certificates are 2048 bit RSA, signed with SHA256.

 Internal tier-to-tier requests are signed and authenticated to prevent request forgery, tampering, and replay.